aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

 1) Execute the following commands to redeploy the updated function.

 <pre>
-cd aws-ai-qna-bot/workshops/reinvent2018/code/solarflare
+cd ~/environment/aws-ai-qna-bot/workshops/reinvent2018/code/solarflare
 ./solarflare-pkg.sh
 ./solarflare-deploy.sh
 </pre>

 * Note: Copy the Function ARN reported by solarflare-deploy.sh.
 You'll use this value to configure the Lambda hooks.

-Once your package is redeployed the next step will be to add the Lambda hook to existing questions and adding a new question.
+Once your package is redeployed the next step will be to add the Lambda hook to existing questions and add a new question.

 ### Adding the Lambda Hook to existing questions